VidunderGunder/create-xp-app/README.md

 _Based on [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo) and [all things Fernando Rojo](https://github.com/nandorojo) ([Solito](https://solito.dev/), [Dripsy](https://www.dripsy.xyz/), [Moti](https://moti.fyi/), etc.).
 Authentication is inspired by [create-t3-turbolito](https://github.com/ebg1223/create-t3-turbolito).
 Huge thanks <3._

+## 🧠 Philosophy

+I created this to have a solid foundation for my own projects, that will allow me to get inspired and create applications quickly.
+The philosophy behind this project is a bit more playful than the ones it's based on; having fun and powerful tools at hand will allow you to play around and create cool stuff.
+You can clean up and optimize later.

+Most of the time you just need an inspiring prototype, and this project will help you get there.

 ## 🚀 Getting Started

 Install [Node.js](https://nodejs.org/en/download/)